 Skip to main content

-· 2 min read
+· 4 min read

+Drupal 12 is on the horizon, and with it comes the final removal of a long-standing legacy layer: the procedural Database API wrappers.
 If your codebase still relies on db_query(), db_select(), or db_insert(), you are looking at a hard break when D12 lands.
-These functions have been deprecated since Drupal 8, but they've stuck around for backward compatibility.
+These functions have been deprecated since Drupal 8, but they have stuck around for backward compatibility.
 That grace period is ending.

-The Issue: [D12] Remove Deprecated Paths
+The issue: [D12] Remove deprecated paths

 The Drupal Core issue #3525077: [D12] Remove deprecated paths from the Database API & friends outlines the plan to strip these wrappers from core/includes/database.inc.